frehner/modern-guide-to-packaging-js-library/README.md

 If you use a bundler or transpilier in your library, it can be configured to output files in the same way that they were authored.
 This makes it easier to mark specific files as having [side effects](#set-the-sideeffects-field), which helps the developer's bundler with treeshaking.
 Refer to [this article](https://levelup.gitconnected.com/code-splitting-for-libraries-bundling-for-npm-with-rollup-1-0-2522c7437697) for more details.

 An exception is if you are making a bundle meant to be used directly in the browser without _any_ bundler (commonly, these are `umd` bundles but could also be modern `esm` bundles as well).
 In this case, it is better to have the browser request a single large file than need to request multiple smaller ones.
-Additionally, you should [minify](#dont-minify) the bundle and create [sourcemaps](#create-sourcemaps) for it.
+Additionally, you should [minify](#to-minify-or-not-to-minify) the bundle and create [sourcemaps](#create-sourcemaps) for it.

 </details>

-## Don't minify
+## To Minify or Not to Minify

 <details>
-<summary>Let developers minify your library on their own</summary>

-If you use a bundler or transpilier for your library, configure it so that your output is not minified.
-Minification of your library makes it harder on the developer's bundler to treeshake, and the developer's bundler will minify your library as well.
-Refer to [this article](https://levelup.gitconnected.com/code-splitting-for-libraries-bundling-for-npm-with-rollup-1-0-2522c7437697) for more details.
+<summary>Determine your preferred level of minification</summary>

+There are certain levels of minification you can apply to your library, and depending on how aggressive you want to be will determine how small your code will be once it's finally through a developer's bundler.

+For example, most bundlers are already configured to remove whitespace and other easy optimizations, even from an NPM module (in this case, your library).
+According to [Terser](https://github.com/terser/terser#terser-fast-minify-mode) - a popular JavaScript mangler/compressor - that alone will reduce size by around 95%.
+In some cases, you may be happy with those savings with no effort on your part.

+However, there are additional savings that can occur if you were to run a minifier on your library before publishing.
+In Terser's linked example above, `d3.js` reduces in size by an additional 3.7% (raw) and 2.4% (gzip) by running the with `compress=true` command versus `compress=false`.
+This type of compression is generally _not_ run by bundlers/minifiers on NPM modules / packages, and therefore you will miss out on those savings unless you do it yourself.
+Refer to [this issue](https://github.com/frehner/modern-guide-to-packaging-js-library/issues/9) for additional information.

-An exception is if you are creating a bundle intended to be used directly in the browser without _any_ bundler (commonly, these are `umd` bundles but could also be modern `esm` bundles as well).
-In this case, you should minify your bundle and create [sourcemaps](#create-sourcemaps) for it, and will likely want it to be a [single file](#output-to-multiple-files).
+Finally, if you are creating a bundle intended to be used directly in the browser without a bundler (commonly, these are `umd` bundles but could also be modern `esm` bundles as well), you should always minify your bundle, create [sourcemaps](#create-sourcemaps) for it, and output to a [single file](#output-to-multiple-files).

 </details>